CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 **Note: Herelink must be connected to an internet connection via WiFi to activate.**

-* Connect Herelink to you WiFi connection from the settings menue
+* Connect Herelink to your WiFi connection from the settings menu

 ![](../.gitbook/assets/activation1.jpg)

-* Select you region then click 'Proceed'
+* Select your region then click 'Proceed'

 ![](../.gitbook/assets/activation3.jpg)

 * You will then be prompted to input your 16 digit software activation key.

-**Note:On later Herelink versions your key will be located on the box, for earlyier Herelink versions you should contact your original reseller to obtain a valid licence key.**
+**Note:On later Herelink versions your key will be located on the box, for earlier Herelink versions you should contact your original reseller to obtain a valid licence key.**

 ![](../.gitbook/assets/activation2.jpg)